MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/track-costs.md

 The first step is to [develop naming and tagging standards](../azure-best-practices/naming-and-tagging.md).
 The second step is to ensure that the tagging standard is consistently applied by [establishing a governance MVP](../../govern/guides/complex/index.md).

 When tags are used to classify assets as part of a cost management effort, companies often need the following tags: business unit, department, billing code, geography, environment, project, and workload or application categorization.
-[Azure Cost Management + Billing](/azure/cost-management-billing/), a tool for setting budgets and gaining visibility into cloud costs for Azure or AWS, can use these tags to create different views of cost data.
+[Microsoft Cost Management](/azure/cost-management-billing/), a tool for setting budgets and gaining visibility into cloud costs for Azure or AWS, can use these tags to create different views of cost data.

 ### Organize assets